hyperledger/fabric-samples/test-network-k8s/docs/CALIPER.md

 module.exports.createWorkloadModule = createWorkloadModule;
 ```

-As shown in "Step 4" of the above document, create benchmarks/myAssetBenchmark.yaml file and edit as below:
+As shown in "Step 4" of the above document, create benchmarks/myAssetBenchmark.yaml file and edit it as below:

 ```yaml
 test: